YITAOSUN42/SCF_with_MPO/README.md

 This repository contains:

 * All data generated for the spectral functions shown in the manuscript.
-* One example set of random vectors and MPO for the calculation of spectral functions.
 * The "MPO_SCF" .jl files and relating notebook files, 2 for spatially varying on-site interaction, 2 for spatially varying hopping amplitude.
 * Notebooks for calculation of spectral functions using stochastic tracing, inclduing "random_vec_generator" and "Cal_LDOS", "Plot_LDOS" for plotting.
 * A get_function.jl with different functions used in notebooks above.